leonardr/botfriend/README.md

 script
 format](https://github.com/leonardr/botfriend/blob/master/sample-bots/frances-daily/script.ndjson)
 to explain what should be published when.
-Most of the times, you can create schedule posts without writing any special `botfriend` code at all.
+Most of the times, you can create schedule posts without writing any special Botfriend code at all.
 All the work goes into generating your script.

 To load a list of scheduled posts, use the `scheduled-load`